Tips to Save Money on your Rental

 Several websites exist to match clients with rental owners..
 In combination with Homeaway, VRBO and Tripadvisor, we advise searching Google for "Morehead City local rentals" for local rental management companies.
 Local vacation home management companies pride themselves on a first-class vacation experience.

 Negotiate the Price

-Although not true for all rental homes, many owners and property managers will negotiate rates.
-If they are hesitant to budge on a peak-season week, try asking for an extra night.
-Your best possibility of a lower rate will be switching to a less desirable week.
+Although not true for all properties, many property owners and property managers will negotiate rates.
+If they are unwilling to budge on a peak-season week, try getting an additional night.
+Off-peak weeks will be negotiable more often than peak-season..